skiadas/TheoryCompCourse/schedule.md

 Goals
   ~ - Understand the difference between decidable and recognizable languages.
-    - Understand the definition of a Turing machine
-    - Understand the graphical representation of a Turing machine
-    - Be able to follow the execution of a Turing machine on a given input

 Section 4.5
   ~ - The membership problem for a language.
 The language corresponding to a decision problem.